GenericViewModels/Generic.ViewModels-Documentation/01_Preparation.md

-# Display a List - Windows
+# Preparations to use Generic.ViewModels with a Windows App

-## Preparations
+## Create a .NET Standard Library

-1. Create a .NET Standard Library named BooksLib
+1. Create a .NET Standard Library named BooksLib with models, services, and view-models

 ![Create a .NET Standard Library](Images/01_CreateLib.PNG)